Welcome to Crested Butte!

 The Cristiana Guesthaus is a European style bed and breakfast with simple rooms, a hearty breakfast, and a welcoming family atmosphere.

-Crested Butte has a variety of dining establishments, everything ranging from fine French cuisine to street tacos.
-Two of our favorites are the Brick Oven Pizzeria and The Last Steep.
-Both establishments have something for everyone and are great for families.
+Crested Butte has a variety of dining establishments, everything ranging from fine French cuisine to burgers and pizza.

 Be sure to tell them the folks over at CB Nordic sent you!